crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 ### 7. Final write-up

 Write a final report.
-Your final report should be written in markdown format, and should be approximately 3,500 words long (~5 pages).
+Your final report should be written in markdown format (there's a good tutorial for markdown [here](http://markdowntutorial.com/)), and should be approximately 3,500 words long (~5 pages).
 The maximum length is 3,750 words.
 If you need more than that, you're welcome to submit a supplemental materials document containing additional figures or analysis, but your main document should be constructed so that it is readable as a standalone report.

 Your paper should include the following information: